← Back to Case Studies

 Business Impact

-Scalable for growth — supports roadmap to 300-500 tenants sending simultaneously
+Architecture scalable to support 300-500 tenants sending simultaneously

 Application